 - ½ white onion, diced

-- 4 yellow sweet peppers (or ¼ of a yellow bell pepper)
+- 4 yellow sweet peppers (or ¼ yellow bell pepper)

 - ½ green onion, diced

-- 1 Tbsp. garlic paste (or 2 cloves of garlic, minced)
+- 1 Tbsp. garlic paste (or 2 garlic cloves, minced)

 - ½ Tbsp. cumin